Malawi recovers luxury home after suspect evades corruption charges

 In terms of asset recovery law, policy and practice, three important lessons can be drawn from this case.

-The first successful use of non-conviction based forfeiture under the Financial Crimes Act by the Financial Intelligence Authority was in 2020 in relation to funds stolen from the Reserve Bank of Malawi.
+In a separate example, the first successful use of non-conviction based forfeiture under the Financial Crimes Act by the Financial Intelligence Authority was in 2020 in relation to funds stolen from the Reserve Bank of Malawi.

-Inter-agency cooperation through a dedicated taskforce
+The value of inter-agency cooperation through a taskforce

 A second success factor was efficient inter-agency cooperation between the Anti-Corruption Bureau, Office of the Director of Public Prosecutions and other agencies.